-Clyde is survived by Jewell, his wife of 62 years, two daughters - Donna Callaway and Denise Click and husband Mike, 3 granddaughters - Stephanie Byers and husband Randy, Brandi McDaniel and husband Bruce, and Kristin Callaway and fiance Wilson, and three great-granddaughters - Avreigh and Emmalyn Byers and Savannah Ballard.
+Clyde is survived by Jewell, his wife of 62 years, 2 daughters - Donna Callaway and Denise Click & husband Mike, 3 granddaughters - Stephanie Byers & husband Randy, Brandi McDaniel & husband Bruce, and Kristin Callaway & fiancee Wilson, and 3 great-granddaughters - Avreigh and Emmalyn Byers and Savannah Ballard.

-A memorial service is being planned for this summer at Sherando in Stuarts Draft, Virginia.
+A memorial service is being planned for this Summer at Sherando in Stuarts Draft, Virginia.